Who We Are

 Latest Advocacy Activities

 On December 21, 2016, EDPMA and ACEP sent a joint letter to the Governor of Idaho opposing the Department of Insurance’s proposal to limit balance billing.
-A copy of the joint ACEP and EDPMA letter is available here.
+A copy of the joint EDPMA and ACEP letter is available here.

 On December 1, 2016, EDPMA, ACEP, and ACEP’S Tennessee Chapter submitted joint comments to the Tennessee Work Group on Balance Billing.
 This letter focused on potential surprises when obtaining emergency services.
 A copy of the joint EDPMA, ACEP, and Tennessee ACEP Chapter is available here.